epujiaji/pui-hw-epujiaji/final-project/readme.md

 * ChatGPT
   * I will use this to suggest my workflow for utilizing both Textillate and Fabric.
 It can help me by directing the step by steps since I have no prior experience or knowledge with JS libraries.
 I believe ChatGPT can help me work in an efficient way and ensure correct implementation of both tools in order to make my project work the way it is supposed to.
 It can also suggest what other tools I can use.
   * I will also use it for troubleshooting and detecting errors in edge cases, because I believe it can predict mistakes that might happen if there are incomplete or ineffective code that I might miss.
   * I will not use it for coding from scratch or suggest me complete codes to use.
 It might not use functions that I am familiar with, or require a higher level of knowledge than an individual at my level of understanding.
-If I do that, then I won't be able to explain the mechanics of my pwn project and consequently work on any errors without ChatGPT's help.
+If I do that, then I won't be able to explain the mechanics of my own project and consequently work on any errors without ChatGPT's help.
 * GitHub Copilot
   * I will use it as my AI coding assistant to write codes faster, more efficiently, and correctly.
 I believe it can be a good support that informs me of alternative solutions, coding best practices, and helps me explore new approaches that I may not have considered.
   * However, same as my usage of ChatGPT above, I will not use it as a replacement for deepening my own understanding of coding concepts or for doing critical thinking myself.
 The strategy and high-level plan will still come from myself as the project owner.